 “I Backed Into My Closed Garage Door – Now What?”

-In order to assuage this issue, you must begin by asking yourself two questions:
+To resolve this issue, you must begin by asking yourself two questions:

 - How severe is the damage?
-Is it a minor bend or is the panel on the verge of falling off?
+(Is it a minor bend or is the panel on the verge of falling off?)

 - What material is the garage door composed of?